 Raise your hand if when you hear the words ‘ocean cruise’, the images that first spring to mind are of relaxing on a beautiful deck in the sunshine with a cold, fruity drink in hand and feasting on delicious, bottomless buffets at dinner.
 Now, raise your hand if those same words instead elicit visions of perpetual seasickness and overdramatic Titanic-esque sinking scenarios.
 (Fyi, I have my hand up right now.)

 I have never been on an ocean cruise and likely never will.
 Am I missing out?
 Maybe.
 Does that bother me?
 Not in the slightest.
 I’ve never really been a boat person.
-I get sea sick easily, and while I can swim, I don’t exactly enjoy the idea of being forced to do it because my boat has sunk, so in general, I tend to avoid situations where I’ll be on any sort of water vessel for very long.
+I get sea sick easily, and while I can swim, I don’t exactly enjoy the idea of being forced to do so because my boat has sunk.
 So then, just why did I choose to cruise down the Danube for a whole week with Viking River Cruises?
 In all honesty, the opportunity to spend time with a friend plus see a whole slew of cities I’d never visited before simply proved too good to turn down.
 (And river cruising just felt a whole lot safer to me than ocean cruising, which I’ll get into more below!)

 Apologies for the blurry nighttime picture, but I thought this one would best showcase the actual layout of the ship.
 (Right click to view the image in full-size.)